Content Marketing Strategy: How to Create Killer Campaigns

 Use the calendar

 Content marketing is a bit like journalism, in the sense that the best content always has a hook.
 This can be a trend or event that provides context for the material you’re providing.
+If you want to create copy for your social media jobs, ensure it resonates with your target audience by incorporating engaging hooks.

 To cite one obvious example, the UK is leaving the European Union.
 For marketers and event planners, this will create a whole world of uncertainty.
 We can help our audience with a quick blog post or infographic advising readers on preparing for Brexit (the Eventflare team has already published a blog post on this subject).